DavesCodeMusings/ftpdlite/QUICKSTART.md

 >Note: FTP sends usernames and passwords in cleartext and hashing can't help with that.

 ### Starting the server
 You'll need the IP address of the interface where you want to serve FTP requests.
-This must be an address and not 0.0.0.0 (to specify any) or PASV transfers will break.
+This must be an address and not 0.0.0.0 (to specify any) as this will cause PASV transfers will break.
 The _debug_ option adds extra information to the serial console output.
 Set it to False or remove it to disable debug.
 The _idle_timeout_ option specifies the number of minutes a user session can be inactive before being disconnected.

 ```
 wifi_ip_address = wlan.ifconfig()[0]